FluentValidation/FluentValidation/docs/built-in-validators.md

 If you are using FluentValidation 9 (or newer), ordinal will be the default behaviour.
 If you wish to do a culture-specific comparison instead, you should pass `StringComparer.CurrentCulture` as the second parameter.

 ## Equal Validator
-Ensures that the value of the specified property is equal to a particular value (or equal to the value of another property)
+Ensures that the value of the specified property is equal to a particular value (or equal to the value of another property).

 Example:
 ```csharp